ameliacode/OpenGLES_Introduction/README.md

 ### Content Index
 Personal exercise solutions
-Discussion board(issue) will be opened this month.
+Discussion board is opened on issues.
 Feel free to ask questions or share answers.